Focal Adds 906 Bookshelf and Centre Speaker to K2 Range

 The all-new Focal K2 cone is now composed of a very light foam layer sandwiched between a layer of Aramid fibres and a layer of fibreglass.
-This design, we are told, ensures a clear and precise sound void of any coloration.
-Perfectly complementing the K2 cones are aluminum/ magnesium TNF tweeters with Poron suspension for a smoother sound.
+This design, we are told, ensures a clear and precise sound void of any colouration.
+Perfectly complementing the K2 cones are aluminium/ magnesium TNF tweeters with Poron suspension for a smoother sound.

 All speakers come in an Ash Grey finish exclusive to Focal.
 This premium finish - also seen on the company's flagship Utopia products – combines with a leather-effect front panel for added elegance.

-The new Focal Aria K2 models will be available later this month with a suggested retail price of $1,990 per pair for the Aria K2 906 and an SRP of $1,190 for the Aria K2 Centre.
-The Aria K2 936 is available now, with an SRP of $5,990 per pair.
+The new Focal Aria K2 models will be available later in September 2021 with a suggested retail price of US$1,990 per pair for the Aria K2 906 and an SRP of US$1,190 for the Aria K2 Centre.
+The Aria K2 936 is available now, with an SRP of US$5,990 per pair.